kshetline/tubular_util/README.md

 function htmlUnescape(s: string): string;
 ```

-Parse HTML entities embedded in `s` to return the original unencoded text represented by `s'.
+Parse HTML entities embedded in `s` to return the original unencoded text represented by `s`.

 ```typescript
 function isFullScreen(): boolean;
 ```

-Return `true` if the programmatic full-screen is activated.
-Note that it is possible for a browser to be in full-screen mode by means that are not directly detectable.
+Return `true` if the programmatic full-screen feature is activated. _Note that it is possible for a browser to be in full-screen mode by means that are not directly detectable by this function._

 ```typescript
 function isEffectivelyFullScreen(): boolean;
 ```

-Return `true` if the browser window's inner width and height match the host computer screen's width and height.
+Return `true` if the browser window’s inner width and height match the host computer screen’s width and height.

 ```typescript
 function restrictPixelWidth(text: string, font: string | HTMLElement, maxWidth: number, clipString = '\u2026'): string;